What Is A Doula?Doulas Are Professionals

 High-Risk Pregnancy & Birth

-Some pregnant people are considered to be in a higher risk category due to conditions such as IVF, advanced maternal age, hypertension, pre-eclampsia, diabetes, etc. Doulas can help relieve some of the anxiety and tension generated by these conditions by offering clear information and explanations and ensuring that you have continuous support throughout your pregnancy, labor, and postpartum.
+Some pregnant people are considered to be in a higher risk category due to conditions such as IVF, advanced maternal age, hypertension, pre-eclampsia, diabetes, etc. Doulas can help relieve some of the anxiety and tension generated by these conditions by offering clear information and explanations, helping you to talk with medical providers, and ensuring that you have continuous support throughout your pregnancy, labor, and postpartum.

 Supporting Vaginal Birth After Cesarean (VBAC)